ibm-cloud-docs/vpc/pps-publish.md

 {: important}

 The Private Path service is now exposed for other accounts to connect to the service through Virtual Private Endpoint (VPE) gateways.

+After publishing, the Private Path service name will be visible to customers connecting to the Private Path service.
+{: note}

 ## Activating a Private Path service from the CLI
 {: #pps-cli-publish-private-path-service}